Rules reference

 , Stripe automatically determines the converted amount of any payment when checking if the amount matches your chosen criteria.
 For example, if you create a rule using amount_

-to block all payments greater than 1,000 USD, Stripe would block a payment of a lower nominal amount in a different currency (for example, 900 GBP) if its equivalent converted value exceeds 1,000 USD.
+to block all payments greater than 1,000 USD, Stripe blocks a payment of a lower nominal amount in a different currency (for example, 900 GBP) if its equivalent converted value exceeds 1,000 USD.

 “Takes into account payments from 2020 onwards” in practice

 The descriptions of some rule attributes include the phrase “takes into account payments from 2020 onwards”.
-This means that the rule would treat a card that last transacted with your business in 2019 the same as a card that’s new to your business.
-You should carefully consider what this means in the context of your business and rules as it could result in counterintuitive behavior.
+This means that the rule treats a card that last transacted with your business in 2019 the same as a card that’s new to your business.
+Consider what this means in the context of your business and rules as it could result in counterintuitive behavior.
 For example, if you create a rule to block high-value payments from new cards, you might end up blocking a good customer who hasn’t made a purchase since 2019.

 “This attribute only includes live mode Customer objects that interacted with your account in the past <week, year>.
 This data updates at most every 72 hours.” in practice